WebEntity/Installation-guide-for-GitLab-on-OS-X/README.md

-# Installation guide for GitLab 7.8 on OS X 10.10 with Server 4
+# Installation guide for GitLab 7.9 on OS X 10.10 with Server 4

 ## Requirements
 - Mac OS X 10.10
 - Server 4
+- Ruby 2.1.5
 - User group `git` and user `git` in this group
 - Enable remote login for `git` user